 I don’t know, it’s a long story (crosstalk) but at least you will know what it is.

-I was going to ask you, Dr. Shepherd was one of the founding members of the Society of Reality, and either the second or third president — you might as well correct this in transcript (crosstalk ) if — (???) assistant editor, he has been very active.
+I was going to ask you, Dr. [S.E.]
+Sheppard was one of the founding members of the Society of Rheology, the second president (crosstalk) an early assistant editor, he has been very active.
 There were a few other people also who were at Kodak, and I’m trying to find their names.
 I should have it right here.
 There was also a man, I believe, named Hirsch, whom you may —

 Huggins:— I don't recall Hirsch.